bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "The designs..." he gasps, hoping this would at least spark an interest.

 The girl, Vesper, injected faster than he got any further:
-"Your scroll got stolen by a Krynn, so now they know everything!"
+"Your scroll got stolen by a Kryn, so now they know everything!"

 It would take the Kryn too long to understand the content of it, cause Adrex didn't want the notes to fall into their hands.